LakGroup/Data_Analysis_Software/README.md

  The output will be:
   - An Excel file with the entire summary of the output.
+  - The seperated data saved in the data browser

 ## Other
 For more information, please refer to: xxx (to be updated)